rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

 Ugh, that's a lot of code to just to get a progress update.

 But it's even worse than we thought.
-If we have `NSEntityMigrationPolicy`s for our objects, we will see that `migrationProgress` **stops incrementing** while those get executed for each object. 😭 My memory is fuzzy now, but I recall the value sitting at `0.33` while the policies were running, and then incrementing smoothly once they were all done.
+If we have `NSEntityMigrationPolicy`s for our objects, we will see that `migrationProgress` **stops incrementing** while our custom policies get executed for each object. 😭

-However, since we're already customizing the migration of individual objects ourselves, we can get the total count of those objects the first time our policy is called and update the `userInfo` dictionary on the `NSMigrationManager` object!
+However, since we're already customizing the migration of individual objects, we can get the total count of those objects the first time our policy is called and update the `userInfo` dictionary on the `NSMigrationManager` object.

     class Policy: NSEntityMigrationPolicy {
         override func createDestinationInstances(forSource sInstance: NSManagedObject, in mapping: NSEntityMapping, manager: NSMigrationManager) throws {